 How to Submit Art for Consideration for an Exhibit

-The Jamie Gagarin Art Gallery is also the Oliver Wolcott Library’s only community room.
+The Jamie Gagarin Gallery is also the Oliver Wolcott Library’s community room.
 It is where all events at the library take place from preschool story hours, after-school programs, author talks, lectures and more.
-Since these programs invite a wide range of ages to the room, the Cultural Committee also considers community standards including standards of decency and respect when reviewing and selecting artwork in the juried process.
+Since these programs invite a wide range of ages to the room, this space offers a wonderful opportunity for visibility of the artwork at the Gallery, and the Cultural Committee also considers community standards including standards of decency and respect when reviewing and selecting artwork in the juried process.